djepar/CoursGenInfo/IntroProg/Rust/doc-rust-lang.md

                 We can use the keyword and specifying a value, but most functions return the last expression implicitly.
         Comments
             Ignore by the compiler
-            Written with //
+            Written with // or /* comment */
         Control Flow
             The ability to run some code depending on a if condition or to run some code repeatedly while a condition is true. if expression
                 Branch the code depending on condition
                     Called arms
-                start with if keyword
+                Start with if keyword
                 Condition must be a bool, if the condition isn't a bool, wwe will get an error.
             Handling multiple conditions with else if
                 You can use multiple conditions by combining if and else in an else if expression.